jcdalton2201/cqrs-demo/README.md

 - **RabbitMQ** glues the services together via asynchronous event handling.

 The demo illustrates **scalability**, **autonomy**, and **event-driven processing**—key principles for modern, resilient microservices architecture.

----

-Let me know if you'd like to turn this into a rendered HTML document or a formal PDF whitepaper.